 COVID-19 Updates & Resources

-This page contains a brief overview of the information SU students and faculty need to access library resources while classes are online.
+This page contains a brief overview of the information SU students and faculty need to access library resources during the COVID-19 pandemic.
 Please visit our full guide for more in-depth information.

 Changes to Library Hours & Services

 The due date for all items already on loan that have not been declared lost has been changed to December 18, 2020 to give patrons flexibility in returning items.
 If you wish to return books, they may be returned in the blue book drop bin outside the GAC, near the entrance facing Perdue and Henson Hall, and one near the entrance facing the Rt.
 13 parking lot) or to the book drop located inside at the Library Service Desk.
 To minimize staff contact with materials, there may be a delay before returned items are scanned in the computer system.
 If you have any questions about due dates or overdue fines, please feel free to email Amy Jones or Natasha Finnegan.